bhawesh96/carnot-assessment/README.md

 # carnot-assessment

 Flask based API server hosted on an EC2 instance.
 Configured Nginx and Gunicorn for serving the app.
+Raw data from CSV file is parsed and the data is sorted on STS column.
+After this, it is loaded in the Redis cluster.
+Keys are device IDs and the values are the device information in JSON format.

 Hosted at http://54.163.216.242:8080